 Federal Aviation Administration (FAA), DOT.

-The FAA is adopting a new airworthiness directive (AD) for all International Aero Engines, LLC (IAE) PW1133G-JM, PW1133GA-JM, PW1130G-JM, PW1129G-JM, PW1127G-JM, PW1127GA-JM, PW1127G1-JM, PW1124G-JM, PW1124G1-JM, and PW1122G-JM model turbofan engines.
-This AD requires the removal of the main gearbox (MGB) assembly and electronic engine control (EEC) software and the installation of a part and software version eligible for installation.
-This AD was prompted by multiple reports of in-flight engine shutdowns (IFSDs) as the result of high-cycle fatigue causing fracture of certain parts of the MGB assembly.
-The FAA is issuing this AD to address the unsafe condition on these products.
+The FAA proposes to adopt a new airworthiness directive (AD) for certain International Aero Engines, LLC (IAE) PW1133G-JM, PW1133GA-JM, PW1130G-JM, PW1129G-JM, PW1127G-JM, PW1127GA-JM, PW1127G1-JM, PW1124G-JM, PW1124G1-JM, and PW1122G-JM model turbofan engines.
+This proposed AD was prompted by reports of failures of certain low-pressure turbine (LPT) 3rd-stage blades.
+This proposed AD would require replacement of the affected LPT 3rd-stage blades.
+The FAA is proposing this AD to address the unsafe condition on these products.

-The FAA must receive comments on this AD by July 29, 2019.
+The FAA must receive comments on this proposed AD by January 6, 2020.

 You may send comments, using the procedures found in 14 CFR 11.43 and 11.45, by any of the following methods: